folio-org/eureka-setup/eureka-cli/README.md

 > If no profile or config file is passed, the _combined_ profile will be inferred and used

-- Use the debug `-d` flag to troubleshoot your environment deployment to see how the CLI interacts with **Kong** via HTTP
+- Use the debug `-d` flag to troubleshoot your environment deployment and see how the CLI interacts with services by logging in verbose mode

 ```bash
 eureka-cli deployApplication -d